MaxwellHawk/zywang.github.io/research.md

 title: Research
 ---

-## Research Experience
+## Research Experience (further revision)

-- "Study on the approaches for reliably screening microRNA biomarkers",  Shanghai Municipal Natural Science Foundation (No. 16ZR1448700), 2016-2019
-123

-- "A Study of the transcript and post-transcript co-regulatory network in plant defense response", Scientiﬁc Research Foundation for the Returned Overseas Chinese Scholars, State Education Ministry, 2015-2016
+- "Magnetism in vacancy-ordered iron selenides" , Shanghai Jiao Tong University, Oct.2017 - Present

+Advisor: Prof. Wei Ku

+To understand the stripe-like antiferromagnetism in the material A(A=alkali metal) Fe1.5Se2 by spin-fermion model.

+- "Study on the thermal process in the Rapid Prototyping Process in 3D Printing", Shanghai Jiao Tong University, Mar.2017 - Sept.2017

+Advisor: Researcher.
+Lin Xu

+We Simulated the thermal process of laser scanning through metal in the 3D printing process numerically by solving the heat equation.